FHU/2023-os-memes/_posts/2023-02-01-TristanHogan-limited-direct0execution-meme.md

 ---
-title:
+title:  Ron Swanson
-author:
+author: Tristan
-image:
+image: Ron.jpg
-chapter:
+chapter: 6
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The author defines the Kernel mode as being a bit of code that runs and can do whatever it wants.
+Just like Ron Swanson with his permit saying he can do whatever he wants.